JohnGoffCa/HiringTestHiredHippo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 ## Instructions
 install dependencies with `npm install`.
-Then run development server or Go server to access app.
+Then run `npm start` to compile and access app.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Go Backend

-If you wish to use the Go server, run `./build-and-serve.sh`, which will compile the Angular SPA, the Go server, and serve the project on `localhost:8080`
+If you wish to use the Go server, run `npm run local`, which will compile the Angular SPA, the Go server, and serve the project on `localhost:8080`

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
+By default, this uses the remote backend.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm run build-local` to build an app that will use the Go backend instead.

 ## Running unit tests